 No, nothing remotely close to the rocking sounds of “Fall Down,” my #1 on a Top 10 Best List for the band, but the title track and “Hold On” reach back into the band’s repertoire of warm heartening melodies and Phillips sounding like Bon Jovi (15 years ago).
 Album opener “Game Day” slides into second behind those two solely for sounding more pedestrian.

 The wistful “Transient Whales” reminds of that Phillip Phillips (of American Idol fame and unrelated) song “Home” though maybe not as melodious but certainly with more spirit coming from guys now in their 50s.
 If “Transient Whales” doesn’t break you, album closer “Fever” will.
-This acoustic ballad uses violins before a weepy guitar solo fills out the middle section all backed Phillips’ outstanding lucid vocals.
+This acoustic ballad uses violins before a weepy guitar solo fills out the middle section all backed by Glen Phillips’ outstanding lucid vocals.

 The country infused slide guitar on “In the Lantern Light” slows this one down to a contemplative walk without falling into the genre but “Truth” take a deep dive into the sound of Nashville along with an upbeat tempo.
-And a perhaps some irony or just plain truthful in the lyrics for “Slowing Down” as it does seem like Toad the Wet Sprocket has managed to embrace the stroll.
+And, perhaps some irony or just plain truthful in the lyrics for “Slowing Down” as it does seem like Toad the Wet Sprocket has managed to embrace the stroll.
 The attempt at coupling Phillips higher vocals with Michael McDonald’s baritone (Doobie Brothers) on “The Best of Me” sounds weird.
 An interesting collaboration but instead of complimentary the song struggles to find its identity.

 “Dual Citizen” breaks the mold though with heavy handed keyboards sounding right out of the 80s before incorporating a chanting vocal delivery in a dreamy quasi-club setting.